 If there was a common thread running through the publishers large and small who supplied my daily crust, it was a reluctance to spend money on their journalists.

-In my next job, at another magazine, I was expected to supply my own typewriter.
+In my next job, at another magazine in Hong Kong, I was expected to supply my own typewriter.

 At my first newspaper, the newsroom was the most rundown part of the building, with paint peeling off the walls and the reporters working on the cheapest technology money could buy – out-of-date Tandys with no useful add-ons and an eight-line LCD display which was barely readable.